-- Valuing, listening to and respecting them. - Adopting adult at risk safeguarding practices through procedures and a code of conduct for staff. - Providing effective management for staff through support and supervision. - Ensuring all staff receive training which is updated every 2 years. - Sharing information about adult at risk safeguarding and good practice with staff, volunteers, trustees and other professionals who work with the organisation. - Sharing concerns and relevant information as necessary with agencies that need to know. - Attending all appropriate training as required by the organisation.
+• Valuing, listening to and respecting them.

+- Adopting adult at risk safeguarding practices through diligent implementation of this policy and related Womankind procedures. - Ensuring all service users receive, and confirm they understand, Womankind's confidentiality policy and our statutory duty to protect any individual who may be at risk of/are suffering from abuse. - Sharing information about adult at risk safeguarding (where appropriate) and good practice with colleagues, volunteers, trustees and other professionals who work with the organisation. - Sharing concerns and relevant information as necessary with agencies that need to know (in accordance with this Safeguarding policy and Womankind's Information Sharing and Confidentiality policy). - Attending all appropriate training as required by the organisation, including safeguarding training at induction and refresher safeguarding training every 3 years.

-Role Description: Safeguarding Lead: CEO of Womankind Responsible for:
+Role Description: Safeguarding Leads: Clinical Manager and CEO of Womankind Responsible for:

-Being the main contact within Womankind in relation to Adult and Child Safeguarding and responding to all enquiries from external parties including Children and Young People's Service and Adult Safeguarding Service.
+Being the main contacts within Womankind in relation to Adult and Child Safeguarding and responding to all enquiries from external parties including Children and Young People's Service and Adult Safeguarding Service.

-- Available for Womankind staff in absence of their line manager to discuss safeguarding concerns. - Monitoring communication from C&YPS and adult safeguarding through secure email and disseminating internally as required. - Overseeing, maintaining and updating Womankind's Safeguarding activity log sheets of current cases with a safeguarding dimension. - Discussing safeguarding with safeguarding advisors; Terry Jones (Womankind Trustee) and the designated Bristol or South Gloucestershire Council Safeguarding Lead. - Co-ordinating use of bi-weekly Womankind Team meeting for review of cases where Safeguarding issues indicated. - Co-ordination Womankind's in-house Safeguarding Training and Induction Programme. - Ensuring that Policies and Procedures relating to Safeguarding are up-to-date and reflect best practice and current guidelines. - Ensuring that safeguarding policy is reviewed annually.
+- Available for Womankind staff in absence of their line manager to discuss safeguarding concerns. - Monitoring communication from C&YPS and adult safeguarding through secure email and disseminating internally as required. - Overseeing, maintaining and updating Womankind's Safeguarding activity log sheets of current cases with a safeguarding dimension. - Discussing safeguarding with designated safeguarding advisors on Womankind's Board of Trustees (Social Workers) and the designated Bristol or South Gloucestershire Council Safeguarding Lead. - Co-ordinating Senior Management meetings for review of cases where Safeguarding issues indicated. - Co-ordination Womankind's in-house Safeguarding Training and Induction Programme. - Ensuring that Policies and Procedures relating to Safeguarding are up-to-date and reflect best practice and current guidelines. - Ensuring that safeguarding policy and procedures are reviewed bi-annually.